Modern smart home network powering local automations

 Upgrade path if you already have smart devices

-You don’t need to rip and replace.
+You do not need to rip and replace.
 The most efficient path is to move the critical routines to a local controller and replace only the devices that block local control or create reliability problems.

 Start with an inventory: which devices you rely on daily, which are cloud-only, and which are already local-capable.
 Then choose a primary controller, migrate the core routines, and simplify the network so devices stay reachable.